-The objective of the proposed work is to address data gaps in order to complete the conceptual site model and remedial alternatives review.
+The objective of the proposed work is to address data gaps so that the conceptual site model and remedial alternatives review can be completed.
 The following specific data objectives are proposed:

-- Evaluate the vertical and horizontal extent of DNAPL and LNAPL impacts on the RH4 Site and at the RH4 boundaries along Wolcott Street, Sullivan Street, and Ferris Street. - 2.
-Evaluate potential connectivity between DNAPL impacts on the adjoining Red Hook 3 property and impacts on RH4. - 3.
-Further delineate the extent of on-site LNAPL impacts associated with open NYSDEC Spill Nos.
-0303688 (July 2003) and 1311899 (March 2014).
+- 1. Evaluate the vertical and horizontal extent of DNAPL and LNAPL impacts on the RH3 Site. - Evaluate potential connectivity between DNAPL impacts on the adjoining Red Hook 4 property and impacts on RH3. - Further evaluate the extent of on-site NAPL impacts associated with open NYSDEC spill number 1500740 (April 2015). - Collect samples of DNAPL-impacted soil from three borings for analysis of the analytical suite specified in the approved RIWP (Langan 2016a - Section 3.1.2).

-Historical map circa 1780 superimposed over current topography showing RH4 and adjoining Red Hook 3 outboard of historical low water line
+Historical map circa 1780 superimposed over current topography showing RH3 and adjoining Red Hook 4 outboard of historical low water line.

-- 4. Collect samples of LNAPL- and DNAPL-impacted soil from three borings for analysis of the analytical suite specified in the approved RIWP (Langan 2016a Section 3.1.2). - 5.
-Collect one soil sample from the shallow fill at each proposed soil boring location for analysis of Target Analyte List (TAL) metals. - Collect groundwater samples from seven existing monitoring wells for analyses of per- and polyfluoroalkyl substances (PFAS) and 1,4-dioxane as requested by NYSDEC via telephone (4/17/2018). - 7.
-Evaluate mobility and recoverability of DNAPL and LNAPL to include chemical and physical properties. - 8.
+5. Collect one soil sample from the shallow fill at each proposed soil boring location for analysis of Target Analyte List (TAL) metals.

+- Collect groundwater samples from seven existing monitoring wells for analyses of per- and polyfluoroalkyl substances (PFAS) and 1,4-dioxane as requested by NYSDEC via telephone (April 17, 2018). - 7.
+Evaluate mobility and recoverability of DNAPL. - 8.
 Evaluate horizontal and vertical groundwater flow patterns, hydraulic conductivity, and tidal influence. - 9.
 Obtain geotechnical data and perform a bench-scale stabilization treatability study to support the remedial alternatives review.

 Proposed soil and groundwater sampling locations and rationale are presented in Table 3.
-Based on discussions with NYSDEC, Arcadis understands that mobile LNAPL and DNAPL are the main drivers for remediation.
-Concentrations of NAPL-related constituents in groundwater are generally limited to the DNAPL-impacted zone in the southeastern portion of the RH4 Site (see groundwater analytical figures in the AESI Remedial Investigation Report dated October 2017 and included in Appendix B).
-Groundwater is generally encountered at depths of approximately 3 to 8 feet bgs.
+Based on discussions with NYSDEC, Arcadis understands that free-phase DNAPL is the main driver for remediation.
+Concentrations of NAPL-related constituents in groundwater are generally limited to the DNAPL-impacted zone beneath and near the metal warehouse along Wolcott Street and in monitoring well LMW-2 (see groundwater analytical figures in the AESI Remedial Investigation Report dated October 2017 and included in Appendix B).
+Groundwater is generally encountered at depths of approximately 5 to 10 feet bgs.

-In addition to addressing the data gaps mentioned above, Arcadis will use geophysical techniques to attempt to delineate suspected underground product piping previously indicated to potentially be present near the Wolcott Street boundary.
+In addition to addressing the data gaps indicated above, Arcadis will use geophysical techniques to attempt to delineate a possible oil/water separator previously noted during a utility survey on September 27, 2017.
+The oil/water separator is potentially located near the Wolcott Street side of the metal warehouse.